adhd-and-motivation

 How to Manage ADHD-Related Motivation Challenges

 Managing motivation with ADHD requires more than just effort—it takes strategies tailored to how the ADHD brain works.
-Here are some approaches that can help:
+Here are some ADHD motivation tips that can help:

 1. Break Tasks into Smaller Steps: Large tasks can feel overwhelming.
 Breaking them down into bite-sized pieces can make them more manageable and help build momentum.